Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Lodges & Resorts

-- Summit Hotel – Best for travelers who want it all in one spot.
+• Summit Hotel – Best for travelers who want it all in one spot.
 Rooms have mountain views, and the outdoor hot tubs feel amazing after biking or rafting.
-The spa is solid if you want a massage before your next big day.
+They also have a spa if you want a massage before your next big day.

-- Huntley Lodge – A little more budget-friendly than the Summit but still right in the middle of the action.
-Known for its big breakfast buffet — handy if you've got an early rafting trip or long hike ahead.
+• Huntley Lodge – A little more budget-friendly than the Summit but still right in the middle of the action.
+It is known for its big breakfast buffet which comes in handy if you've got an early rafting trip or long hike ahead.

 Campgrounds & Cabins

-- Vacation Rentals – Cabins and condos in Meadow Village or Mountain Village are an excellent option for groups.
-You'll have a kitchen, laundry, and space to spread out — nice if you're here for more than a weekend.
+• Vacation Rentals – Cabins and condos in Meadow Village or Mountain Village are an excellent option for groups.
+You'll have a kitchen, laundry, and space to spread out, perfect for if you're here for more than a weekend.

 Après-Adventure Eats & Drinks

-- Horn & Cantle – For when you want to clean up a little.
-Upscale but not stuffy, with steak, trout, and cocktails worth lingering over.
+• Horn & Cantle – For when you want to clean up a little.
+Upscale but not stuffy, with steak, trout, and cocktails.

 Rest & Recovery

-- Gallatin River Chill Time – If you're camping or renting nearby, bring a camp chair and sit by the water.
-Cold drinks, rushing river — you don't need much else.
+• Gallatin River Chill Time – If you're camping or renting nearby, bring a camp chair and sit by the water.
+With cold drinks, and a rushing river, you don't need much else.

 Planning Your Big Sky Summer Adventure